Hinkley Point C Approved: The Reaction

 “Britain needs to upgrade its supplies of energy, and we have always been clear that nuclear is an important part of ensuring our future low-carbon energy security.”

-While this may be the point of view of the government, green campaigners and political commentators alike have hurled criticism at the approval, branding it as a huge financial and environmental mistake.
+While energy security is a primary concern for those in government, green campaigners and political commentators alike have hurled criticism at the Hinkley Point C approval, branding it as a huge financial and environmental mistake, a mistake we can't afford in the current economic climate.

 Critics have deemed it a ‘White Elephant’; ignoring viable renewable alternatives, wasting taxpayers’ money and potentially resulting in energy price increases.
 A petition has already been set up to encourage investment in alternative green power sources instead of Hinkley.